manav0/HybridDR_ADF_Repository/README.md

 **DESIGN CHALLENGES using ADF**

-DR framework processing should not be limited to pre-defined source data but must be able to process new flat files originating from source system.
+DR framework requires dual load workflows not just limited to pre-defined source data but be flexible enough to process/load any new flat files from source system with every extract.
+Also, workflows required to pass the variables to subsequent activities within a pipeline in addition to data flow.

 For this to be accomplished using ADF technology- ADF components including pipelines, activities and datasets need to be created specific to each input data files.

-But, ADF in current form lacks out of the box support for: (1) dynamic datasets or pipelines generated based on input data, (2) looping constructs for processing multiple pipelines in a loop, or (3) passing state or variables across activities.
+But, ADF in current form lacks out of the box support for: (1) dynamic datasets generated based on input data, (2) looping constructs for creating N pipelines needed for processing N data files, or (3) passing state or variables across activities.
 Per ADF product team- "These features (looping, state passing, etc) are in design phases as part of us expanding the ADF app model.
 Too early to say yet though re: release dates, etc. "

 **Solution:**
-To manage the Dual Load DR requirement to be able to process modified or new data files at source dynamically I needed to be able to create pipelines based on input, “unroll” the loop into N pipelines (N being dynamic number based on new files at source), and pass the state to subsequent activities.
+To enable ADF ingesting new data files from source with every extract; N processing Pipelines along with datasets needed to be created dynamically (N being dynamic number based on # of new files at source), and then being able to intervene in the flow for passing the state to subsequent activities within a pipeline

 Various ADF creation methods were evaluated.
-Creating ADF thru Azure Portal or Azure PowerShell or Visual Studio ADF plugins all had limitations as they work only with pre-defined input data.
-The dynamicity of the solution could only be accomplished by creating/updating/monitoring Data Factory, Pipelines, Activities, Datasets & Linked Services programmatically using Data Factory API)
+Creating ADF thru Azure Portal, or with Azure PowerShell, or using Visual Studio ADF plugins all had limitations as they work only with pre-defined input data.

+It needed a custom approach to meet these special requirements.
+The dynamicity of the solution was achieved by creating Data Factory, and all its components programmatically using Data Factory API and Azure APIs.